talkpython/mastering-pycharm-course/your-turn/5-databases/readme.md

 3. View table diagrams
 4. See the Python + SQL integration in action

 **Note**: We will be working with a project called `database_proj` (creative, I know!) in the same folder as this file.
 Primarily we only care about the `db/blue_yellow.sqlite` file.
-But you can run this program if you wish (but you must install the requirements first).
+You can run this program if you wish, but you must install the requirements first.
+That is not required however.

 ## An existing SQLite database in PyCharm